 "What are you thankful for?" is sure to come up as Thanksgiving nears.
-Some days it's easy to answer, and some days it just feels a little forced.
+Some days it's easy to answer, and some days it just feels a little forced, especially in the face of all the challenges we've been through this year.
 By this time, you likely know practicing gratitude is something you should do, but what if you're just not feeling it?
 We're sharing a few quick tips in case you need help making an attitude adjustment.

 1. Breathe.
 There's an amazing process constantly happening to nourish you, without any work on your part!
 We mostly take it for granted.
 Pause, close your eyes, and take 5 long, slow, deep breaths.
 As meditation teacher John Kabat-Zinn says, "As long as you are breathing, there is more right with you than wrong with you."